 This flew for the first time on the 24th September 1937.
 With the pressing need for Blenheims there was concern at the Air Ministry that by putting the Type 149 into production it would hinder

 building of the Blenheim.
-Instead the aircraft would be sent to Fairchild Aircraft at Longueuil, Quebec in Canada where the type would be built for the Royal Canadian Air Force and named the
+Instead the aircraft would be sent to Fairchild Aircraft, Canada where the type would be built for the Royal Canadian Air Force and named the

 These aircraft would be known as the Blenheim Mk IV and featured bigger fuel tanks in the wings and would have the Bolingbroke's longer nose design.
 Power would be supplied by a pair of 920-hp